FAQ's - Your Waste and Recycling Service

 We considered using electric vehicles to collect waste as part of the new service, but at this time electric refuse collection vehicles do not have sufficient range (i.e. battery capacity) to cover the large distances needed to collect waste in a rural area.

-We are trialing two electric refuse collection vehicles to see if they may be suitable for some parts of the region (e.g. towns), and will monitor the development of electric vehicle technologies as it is possible that it will become feasible in the future.
+We are trialling two electric refuse collection vehicles in Dumfries and Stranraer and will monitor the development of electric vehicle technologies as it is possible that it will become feasible in the future.

 Further details can also be found at: https://www.dumgal.gov.uk/article/15254/New-Food-Waste-Recycling-Service

-1. What areas will receive the new food recycling service?
+1. What area receive the food recycling service?

-A new weekly food waste recycling service will be rolled outin late September/ early October 2021 to residents in the following towns:
+A weekly food recycling service is available to residents in the following towns: